SheldonFung98/PCRegLib/README.md

 # PCRegLib
-A efficient C++ lib for point cloud registration
+An efficient C++ lib for point cloud registration